OLED65E7P 120Hz Smart TV

 I usually do at least one OLED TV review every year.
-These past models have all been from LG which has been the primary manufacturer of this very impressive technology, and has been heavily pushing OLED TVs for the past several years.
-So it should be as no surprise this OLED TV review is an LG model.
+These past models have all been from LG which has been the primary manufacturer of this very impressive technology and has been heavily pushing OLED TVs for the past several years.
+So it should come as no surprise this OLED TV review is an LG model.

-Sony has recently jumped into the OLED market and is now offering the excellent performing OLED Bravia A1E Series as part of their 2017 lineup.
+Sony has recently jumped into the OLED market and is now offering the excellent performing OLED Bravia A1E Series as part of its 2017 lineup.

-Attached to the bottom of the TV’s screen is what appears as an integrated sound bar which contains the 60-watt 4.2 channel speaker system.
-I will cover the systems audio quality below.
+Attached to the bottom of the TV screen is what appears as an integrated soundbar that contains the 60-watt 4.2 channel speaker system.
+I will cover the system’s audio quality below.

-The full size Magic Remote is long and slender and fit comfortably in my hand and allowed for easy access to the well laid out button arrangement.
+The full-size Magic Remote is long and slender and fits comfortably in my hand and allowed for easy access to the well-laid out button arrangement.
 The remote has a “mouse pointer” function which I preferred using while operating the TV.

 The remote also has a built-in microphone that enables the “Voice Command” feature for live TV, internet apps, web browser and volume control.